skullhat/skullhat.github.io/_posts/2023-11-25-reflected-xss-protected-by-very-strict-csp-with-dangling-markup-attack.md

+---
+title: Reflected XSS protected by very strict CSP, with dangling markup attack
+date: 2023-11-25 00:34:00 +0800
+categories: [Web, XSS]
+tags: [Web, Portswigger]
+---
-Today is nearly two years of the first Portswigger Web Security I've solved, I solved the last one.
+Today is nearly two years since the first Portswigger Web Security was solved, I solved the last one.
 In this blog post, I'll share how I solve it.

 ## Description of the Lab

 - Lab Level: Expert

-This lab using a strict [CSP](https://portswigger.net/web-security/cross-site-scripting/content-security-policy) that blocks outgoing requests to external web sites.
+This lab uses a strict [CSP](https://portswigger.net/web-security/cross-site-scripting/content-security-policy) that blocks outgoing requests to external websites.

 To solve the lab, first perform a [cross-site scripting](https://portswigger.net/web-security/cross-site-scripting) attack that bypasses the CSP and exfiltrates a simulated victim user's [CSRF](https://portswigger.net/web-security/csrf) token using Burp Collaborator.
 You then need to change the simulated user's email address to `hacker@evil-user.net`.